avig00/capstone/README.md

 ## Readability
 Docstrings and comments have been included in the notebook to explain the functions and key steps used to produce the results.

-## Note about the Data Source
+## Notes about the Data
-The source of the data used for this project is the Benefits Science Technologies (BST) website.
+* The source of the data used for this project is the Benefits Science Technologies (BST) website.
 This is not a public website, and thus accessing the data harbored on the website requires special authorization.
+* To protect client identity, all clients have been anonymized.